 A project to use sustainable materials to construct flower beds that would encourage bee population growth and place them around Rotterdam.

-Impact Study & Career Planning is a programme created Positive Impact Society Erasmus to help students find a fulfilling career that creates social impact.
+Impact Study & Career Planning is a programme created by Positive Impact Society Erasmus to help students find a fulfilling career that creates social impact.

 Koen is developing educational videos and other tools to teach futures thinking and the development of positive futures that students want to aim for.